bensk/cs11/_posts/2016-4-11-returnVSprint.md

 print g(h(2))
 ```

-a) 2
+1. 2
-b) 5
+1. 5
-c) 7
+1. 7
-d) 10
+1. 10
-e) Error: y has a value but x is an unbound variable inside the square function
+1. Error: y has a value but x is an unbound variable inside the square function

 Answer on [this Google form](https://docs.google.com/a/ms223.org/forms/d/1QsTK_Tlw1hIwoJenxGX5beEThv90lWFecT1_fJm_1s8/viewform#start=embed).